 If you get arrested for a second offense, you’ll need to attend a mandatory rehab program for 18 to 30 months.

 Note: the judge may require you to attend other programs such as Mothers Against Drunk Driving (MADD) programs, or others.

 The term “wet reckless” is another name for the California Vehicle Code section 23103 charge of reckless driving.

 Wet Reckless is sometimes used by lawyers to get you a better deal.
-But, wet reckless still counts a prior offense.
+But, wet reckless still count as a prior offense.

 Therefore, if you get convicted with another offense within 10 years, that offense will be considered your second and the penalties will be applied accordingly.